SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Portsmouth

 Jumps onto Cochran from wall, Dec.
 14; Takes cannon, Dec.
-15; Note: Later captain of the privateer Hampden, on board which he was killed in action.
+15; Note: Later captain of the privateer Hampden, on board of which he was killed in action

 Pierce, William